-The OWF site has been split into two zones (A & B), dependent on the risk presented and the planned installation activities.
+The entire Artificial Island site is one risk zone, as it is not thought that the UXO risk will vary across the site.
 Table 7.1 shows the maximum risk for each zone.
 Descriptions of the zones are given in Section 7.1.2.
 RPS Risk Zoning is shown graphically in Appendix 9.